-- No textbook is required - External hard drive or other method of backing up files (i.e. large USB key + stack of DVD's) - \$90 materials fee to cover paper and printer ink, to be billed by Financial Services
+- External hard drive or other method of backing up files (i.e. large USB key + stack of DVD's) is required

 CALENDAR DESCRIPTION:

 An introductory studio course investigating the technical and conceptual aspects of digital photography as a contemporary art medium.
 Students will learn to use basic digital photographic equipment and to manipulate images.